Qovery/qovery-client-go/docs/ContainerActionsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRestartContainerRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRedeployContainerRequest struct via the builder pattern

 Name | Type | Description  | Notes